borealbirds/LandbirdModelsV4/README.md

 ## Version 4

 Version 4 of BAM's landbird models (Stralberg et al. *In Review*) can be reproduced using the data object stored on [Zenodo](https://zenodo.org/records/4042821) and the generalized model script available in this repository.
-Please see Version 5 below for additional steps in the modelling and interpretationw workflow.
+Please see Version 5 below for additional steps in the modelling and interpretation workflow.

 ## Version 5